exploring self-realization, sacred personhood, and full humanity

 He identified four “idols” which the [unenlightened] mind serves:

-idols of the tribe: following peer-group pressure, denying your own judgment
+idols of the tribe: following peer-group pressure, denying one's own judgment;

-idols of the theatre: following the dogmatism of the popular culture, the canned answers taught in school as "the truth"
+idols of the theatre: following the closed-minded dogmatism of the popular culture, the canned answers, required for memory, taught in school as "the truth";

-idols of the marketplace: allowing materialism, consumerism, to direct one's thinking
+idols of the marketplace: following materialism, consumerism, to direct one's thinking.

 These are four ways in which the mind is led, or subverted.
-These base influences center about family prejudices, base cravings, popular culture, accepted norms, and the like.
+These base influences center about family prejudices, animal cravings, popular culture, accepted norms, and the like.

 Strictly controlled induction – a rigorous fact-gathering process – Bacon argued, was the solution to the problem of acquiring knowledge of nature, as this would circumvent, he thought, the frailties of human reasoning.

 Editor's note: A systemic problem, however, for Bacon: If the mind is to be rejected as unreliable guide to knowledge-production, how then can the mind be trusted to evaluate the results of inductive experiment?

-not to be outdone, Descartes offered his own 1630 book on “method” of acquiring knowledge
+not to be outdone, Descartes offered his own 1630 book on new “method” of acquiring knowledge

-For Descartes, the mind is the solution, not the problem, as it was for Bacon and his “idols.”
-Descartes would insist that Truth, including knowledge of the world “out there,” is in the mind, truth lives in the mind, and only deductive reasoning can generate that knowledge.
+For Descartes, the mind is the solution, not the problem, as it was for Bacon with his “idols.”
+Descartes would insist that Truth, including knowledge of the world “out there,” is in the mind, truth lives in the mind, and only deductive reasoning can access and generate that knowledge.

 Mathematics, for Descartes, is the key to scientific knowledge, while experiment, he thought, is a tool of limited value, to be used cautiously because its results are equivocal.
 Was Descartes correct in this view?
 Can logically fertile hypothesis and the mind’s inner “eye” give us knowledge of that which is outside the mind?
 How would we know we were right?

-Editor's note: See the article on "Certainty" for discussion of mathematics as avenue to the undisputed.
+Editor's note: See the article on "Certainty" for discussion of mathematics as avenue to undisputed certainty.